LeetLLM

 RealismSyntheticReal-world pull requests

-The original SWE-bench dataset contains 2,294 task instances drawn from 12 popular Python repositories.
-The distribution is intentionally skewed toward large, well-maintained projects: Django accounts for roughly 30% of all tasks, followed by scikit-learn and sympy.
+The original SWE-bench dataset contains 2,294 task instances drawn from 12 popular Python repositories [1].
+The distribution spans large, well-maintained projects: Django, scikit-learn, matplotlib, sympy, and others each contribute significant portions.
 Each task corresponds to an actual pull request that was merged in the repository's history, meaning the test patches are written by real developers solving real problems.

 Over time, the community realized that not all tasks are equally useful for evaluation.
 Some tasks require obscure setup steps that make them impractical.
 Others have ambiguous issue descriptions where even a skilled human developer couldn't determine the correct fix.
 This led to several curated subsets, each designed for a specific evaluation goal.